wildfly-extras/wildfly-camel-book/start/README.md

 The patch does not modify existing configuration files.
 Instead it comes with a number of additional configurations files that end in `-camel.xml`.

-If you should want to add the Camel subsystem to existing configurations you can run the following command
+If you should want to add the Camel subsystem to existing configurations you can run the following command.

 ```